 Having a support system in place is absolutely vital to making a smooth transition into the next phase of your life.

-Regardless of whether your goals are travel, entrepreneurship, or simply finding a new job, surround yourself and get to know both those that have been successful in doing what you’re striving for, but also those that are currently going through the same situation.
+Regardless of whether your goals are travel, entrepreneurship, or simply finding a new job, surround yourself and get to know both those who have been successful in doing what you’re striving for and those who are currently going through the same situation.

-This allows you to have a group of people who can help mentor you through the transition, while also having people that can directly relate to you on a deeper level because they’re experiencing the same things simultaneously.
+This allows you to have a group of people who can help mentor you through the transition while also having people who can directly relate to you on a deeper level because they’re experiencing the same things simultaneously.

 There are all sorts of ways to find this support system.